orchardstreet/readline_custom/README.md

 'prompt' should be a null terminated prompt string, eg ("Do you want to quit: ")

+The function loops until a user enters ctl+d, 'yes', 'y', 'n' or 'no', and returns an exit code as appropriate

-The function returns either EXIT_PROGRAM, YES, or NO.  You should handle all three exit codes if you use this function
+The function returns either EXIT_PROGRAM, YES, or NO.  You should handle all three exit codes if you use this function.